 28 May 2016 Saheb was released on a bond equivalent to €29,000.
 (Yasser was released on 29 May and Mohammadreza on 7 June, on the same bonds.)

-25 May 2017 Saheb was arrested again, at a house church in Rasht, along with the host, Fatimeh Bakhteri.
+25 May 2017 Saheb was arrested again, at a house church in Rasht, along with the host, Fatemeh Bakhteri.

 14 June 2017 Saheb, Youcef, Yasser and Mohammadreza were summoned to the 26th branch of the Islamic Revolutionary Court in Tehran and found guilty of “acting against national security” including “propagating house churches” and “promoting Zionist Christianity”.
 Judge Ahmadzadeh sentenced them to ten years each in prison.
 The verdict was dated 24 June but was only received by their lawyer on 6 July.
 The judge ordered that Youcef and Mohammadreza serve an additional two years each in internal exile in southern Iran.
 They all appealed.